 - 1. Select specific report you wish to view from the reporting tabs, i.e. click on your report tab. - 2.
 Enter dates for the date range you wish to view information for by clicking on the dates next to "From:" and "To:" for the start date and end date, respectively. - 3.
-Click the "Generate" button to run the report if the reporting data were not refreshed automatically after you have selected the reporting tab, changed data range or entered new filter. - 4.
+Click the "Search" button to run the report if the reporting data were not refreshed automatically after you have selected the reporting tab, changed data range or entered new filter. - 4.
 The report information will be displayed on the screen.
 You can change it on the fly by changing any of the parameters you wish to change, i.e. date range and filters.
-The reports are being refreshed automatically after you changed your parameters.
+After you change date range, you should press the "Search" button to refresh the reports; if you changed filters the reports are being refreshed automatically.